RCBC’s Awards are presented annually for:

 Private Sector – A business with outstanding initiatives to preserve and protect our environment.

-Public Sector – A government official who demonstrates excellence and leadership in environmental protection and stewardship.
+Public Sector – A government official or publicly funded organization that demonstrates excellence and leadership in environmental protection and stewardship.

 Youth – A young person who demonstrates outstanding commitment and leadership in environmental stewardship.